Fathers & Sons // The Patrol Series

 Hiking Socks — Wool (2+ pair)

 Wool hiking socks.
 Bring at least 2 pair.
 Keep one dry in a ziplock in your pack at all times.
-Wet feet = blisters = misery.
-This is not where you cut corners.
+Wet feet lead to blisters fast.
+This is one of the most important small investments you'll make.

 Must Have